 When the coronavirus first showed up on the news I don't think anyone immediately thought it would effect us.
 It was across the world in China after all.
 But here we are months later living in what feels like an alternate reality.
 Washing our hands while singing "Take Me Out to the Ballgame" along with Royals catcher Salvy, abiding by the "Stay-at-home" order issued by Jackson County and slowly eating all our emotions... or maybe that last one is just me?

 By the time County Executive Frank White issued the Stay-at-Home order, we had considered the possibility of having to quarantine at home.
 We didn't hoard toilet paper, but we did backup our computers and start bringing them home.
-We announce to our Team how we would handle it, if and when it happened.
+We announced to our Team how we would handle it, if and when it happened.
 Then the announcement came, and it created a gray area when it comes to the Construction industry.

 The directive related to Construction in the order reads, "... individuals may leave their residence to provide any services or perform any work necessary to the operations and maintenance of "Essential Infrastructure" including, but not limited to, public works construction, construction of housing... airport operations, water, sewer, gas, electrical, oil refining, roads and highways, public transportation, solid waste collection and removal, internet and telecommunication systems..."